-Interventional Pain Management Program
+Treating Pain with Interventional Pain Management

 The spine is made up of bones called vertebrae.
 Between each vertebra is a ‘disc’ that allows the spine to be flexible.
 In between adjacent vertebrae, there is an opening on each side called ‘foramen’, through which a nerve exits on its way to other parts of the body.

 Back and/or leg pain can come from compression of the nerve as it passes through the foramen.
 Compression can come from a damaged, bulging disc, or from extra bone that grows as a response to arthritis in the joints between the vertebrae.
-Meeting with your primary care provider to review a detailed history of your symptoms is recommended.

 The nerve is surrounded by a ‘sleeve’.
 CT guided injection of ‘steroid’ medication into the ‘sleeve’ surrounding the nerve root decreases inflammation in the nerve root and will often reduce pain caused by nerve root inflammation.

-For more information call Wickenburg Community Hospital at 928-684-5421 and ask for Peter Stachowicz, or e-mail him with your contact information and questions.
+Call Wickenburg Community Hospital at 928-684-5421 and ask for Peter Stachowicz, or e-mail him with your contact information and questions.